meroxa/cli/README.md

 	insteadOf = https://github.com
 ```

-Run the `make gomod` command again, and you should see all depedencies being downloaded successfully.
+Run the `make gomod` command again, and you should see all dependencies being downloaded successfully.